Date: 14 May 2017

 Fantastic Prizes up for grabs!

 Each year we have been fortunate enough to offer some fantastic lucky draw prizes for Birding Day participants.
-These prizes have been graciously sponsored by Mt Barney Lodge (in the Scenic Rim), Currumbin Wildlife Sanctuary on the Gold Coast, Biodiversity Assessment and Management Consultants, Griffith University, Australia Zoo, Birds Australia South Queensland, and BrisBOCA.
+These prizes have been graciously sponsored by Mt Barney Lodge (in the Scenic Rim), Currumbin Wildlife Sanctuary on the Gold Coast, Biodiversity Assessment and Management Consultants, Griffith University, Australia Zoo, and Hollow Log Homes.
 Thanks very much to all our sponsors for your continued support of our cockatoo conservation initiatives!
 Please have a look at their sites below.
-Winners from the 2012 survey were recently drawn at a Conservancy meeting in February 2013 and they have been notified.

 WORKSHOPS: A number of workshops are held in various regional areas to provide volunteers with information about the birding day.
 This includes background about the survey, how to identify, sex and age the birds, as well as information about the actual survey protocols and the completion of data sheets.
 If you have registered your interest please try and attend one of the workshops being organised in your region.
 Your regional coordinator should be able to let you know about these further details.

-Use the interactive Google Earth gadget below to zoom into your region and take a closer look at your grid cell for the survey.
-Also use the tool to find your own property and where Glossy Black Cockatoo have been reported from your neighbourhood.
-Double clicking on a coloured grid cell in the image frame identifies this with the grid cell coordinates.
-Alternatively you can download and install Google Earth and the KMZ files for the various regions below (some installations may not be possible on restricted networks if you do not have authorisation to complete these).You will need an active internet connection to view these files interactively.
+Links to Google Earth KML files of historical Glossy Black-Cockatoo sightings for the southeast Queensland and northeastern New South Wales region are provided below for those wishing to get an idea of where the species has previously been reported from this area.
+You can download and install Google Earth and the KMZ files for the various regions below (some installations may not be possible on restricted networks if you do not have authorisation to complete these).You will need an active internet connection to view these files interactively.
 The grid cell colours correspond to the number of sighting reports for each cell (as shown below).